opendatainitiative/opendatainitiative.github.io/open-data-legislation-how-to.md

 # Leadership
 1. Senior leadership must provide aircover for the work
 1. 6-12 months support for startup time
+1. Making the data board real, work through the implementation
+  1. Get senators and city officials discussing how this helps them
+  1. Questionnaire to legislators
+  1. Start holding DataOhio meetings now
+  1. Get news to cover

 # Implementation
 1. The policy has to be proven to work before
-2. Reference DataOhio implementation details in this repo
+1. Reference DataOhio implementation details in this repo

 # Operations, Customer Services
 1. details from Ohio Treasury